MetaCubeX/mihomo/README.md

 If you want to build an application that uses clash as a library, check out the the [GitHub Wiki](https://github.com/Dreamacro/clash/wiki/use-clash-as-a-library)

+## Debugging
+Check [wiki](https://github.com/MetaCubeX/Clash.Meta/wiki/How-to-use-debug-api) to get an instruction on using debug API.

 ## Credits

 - [Dreamacro/clash](https://github.com/Dreamacro/clash)